|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 Targeted Reading Instruction (TRI) is an evidence-based professional development program with an embedded student reading intervention.
-Teachers work with students in a one-on-one setting daily for a period of 8-10 weeks to rapidly accelerate reading progress.
+Teachers work with students in a one-on-one setting daily for a period of 8-10 weeks to rapidly accelerate reading progress, placing a strong focus on synthesizing sounds to decode text.
 TRI was particularly designed for rural schools.

 Any classroom teacher, teacher assistant, or resource teacher can be trained in TRI.
 TRI teachers participate in two days of initial TRI training, and then receive weekly coaching.
 TRI literacy coaches guide teachers’ implementation of TRI activities and delivery of diagnostic instruction.
 A full-time TRI teacher provides approximately 15 students with 15-minute daily TRI lessons, switching students after each quarter, allowing the teacher to reach 60 students over the course of the year.
 Teachers ideally work in-person to provide students the opportunity to use TRI’s hands-on materials, but TRI lessons can also be delivered virtually.